ATLAS-GHOST/wp21_ml_framework/README.md

 # WP21_ML_framework

 The current repository is the main repo for developments within the WP2.1 NGT project.
 The repository aims to provide a common platform for the different tools that are developed so that users don't have to worry about fetching different repositories to get the pipeline to work.
+In addition the repository is now including the infrastructure to automatically optimize trigger algorithms provided by the user.
+An example of how to use this infrastructure is provided in the dev. branch and also outlines below.

 ## What is currently provided